 Parallel import and parallel distribution

-The Danish Medicines Agency may change its position in this matter once we know more about the Brexit outcome, and we recommend that you follow our updates on Brexit here on the website.
+Please be aware that the Danish Medicines Agency may change its view in the matter as we know more about the Brexit outcome, and we recommend that you follow our updates on Brexit here on the website.

-If parallel importers as a result of a potential no deal scenario (Hard Brexit) expect serious supply difficulties for certain medicines after 29 March 2019, we advise you to keep us informed on Send an email.
+If parallel importers as a result of a potential no deal scenario (Hard Brexit) expect serious supply difficulties for certain medicines after Brexit, we advise you to keep us informed on email.

 Questions regarding Brexit and parallel import can be addressed to email

 Questions about Brexit and parallel distribution should be sent to the EMA.